kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-12-03-creating-a-modular-application-in-laravel.md

             routes.php
 </code></pre>

-Please note that you are not bound to have only the above stated directory structure, you are free to structure it however you want without any doubt, you can add anything related to your module here as well for example form requests, helpers etc.
+Please note that you are not bound to have only the above stated directory structure, you are free to structure it however you want (but you have to make sure that you use proper namespacing).
+Without any doubt, you can add anything related to your module here as well for example form requests, helpers etc.

 ## Creating the Service Provider